-An active member should expect to spend at least an average of two to four hours per month on committee business.
-This includes drafting program proposals, developing issues briefs, following copyright issues in the news, and attending a monthly conference call.
-The time commitment ebbs and flows if an issue is moved to the front burner and the committee needs to be ready to respond.
+Committee members average two to four hours per month.
+This may include drafting program proposals, developing issue briefs, following copyright issues in the news, and attending a monthly conference call.
+The time commitment ebbs and flows, and at times the Committee needs to respond to an issue quickly.
 Note: Time commitments are estimates from past assignments and can change with new projects or requests for assistance from the Executive Board.

-Members must have demonstrated knowledge and expertise in copyright law, as well as dedication to following legal developments in copyright and contributing to the committee’s work.
+Members must have demonstrated knowledge and expertise in copyright law.
+Members must be willing to commit time to the Committee’s work.
 All members must submit a conflict of interest statement in accordance with the AALL Conflict of Interest Policy.
-When appointing members to subcommittees or to work on particular tasks, the chair shall use his or her best judgment to avoid any real or perceived bias or conflict of interest.
+When appointing members to subcommittees or to work on particular tasks, the chair shall use their best judgment to avoid any real or perceived bias or conflict of interest.

-Membership on the committee shall normally be for three years.
-The returning member selected as vice chair at the end of the first year shall serve in that capacity in the second year, and become chair of the committee in the third year.
+Membership on the Committee shall normally be for three years.
+The vice chair will serve for one year and become chair the following year.

-The committee shall normally consist of a chair, a vice chair, five members, and a non-voting Executive Board and staff liaison.
-In addition, the Association’s president-elect may choose to appoint one or more members with significant copyright expertise to serve as informal advisors to the committee.
+The Committee shall normally consist of a chair, a vice chair, five members, and a nonvoting Executive Board liaison and staff liaison.

 STRATEGIC DIRECTIONS COMPLIANCE